 Top / Featured Image Credit: My own portrait taken with an iPad showing my own non-bomb but suspicious looking electrical maker project.

-The post "#ITinkerLikeAhmed #IStandWithAhmed #IWontGetArrestedLikeAhmed" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2015/09/standwithahmed/) on September 16, 2015.
+The post "#ITinkerLikeAhmed #IStandWithAhmed #IWontGetArrestedLikeAhmed" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2015/09/standwithahmed/) on September 16, 2015.